snowfrs/snowfrs.github.io/_posts/2020-10-24-slurm-install.md

 title: Slurm Introduce
 tags: slurm
 ---
-[Slurm](slurm) is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.
+[Slurm][slurm] is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.
 <!--more-->

 # 准备工作